A Napa Experience: Black Executive Men Celebrates First Year

 Photo credit: kvonfoto

-In private equity, credibility is ultimately measured by capital—how it’s raised, how it’s deployed, and the value it creates.
+In private equity, credibility is ultimately measured by capital—how it’s raised, how it’s deployed, and the exits it creates.
 Stories of community, representation, and unity are powerful, but they are not enough unless they are backed by sustainable economic outcomes.
-Still, BEM has quickly built a thriving online presence, regularly receiving hundreds of likes and comments on posts recapping upscale events, high-level networking sessions, new member announcements, and video clips featuring podcasts, career advice, and insights from Black men in private equity and business.
+Still, Black Executive Men has quickly built a thriving online presence - something new brands often struggle to do - regularly receiving hundreds of likes and comments on posts recapping upscale events, high-level networking sessions, new member announcements, and video clips featuring podcasts, career advice, and insights from Black men in private equity and business.

 As one commenter on LinkedIn put it: